-The map shows that whilst most of the eastern end of the village has the possibility of a sewer connection, the western end is not well served: the sewer does not even reach all of built-up School Lane and stops at the top of Cock Hill on Main Street.
+The map shows that whilst most of the eastern end of the village has the possibility of a sewer connection, the western end is not well served : the sewer does not even reach all of built-up School Lane and stops at the top of Cock Hill on Main Street.
 As discussed in Section 4.2, this is contrary to Rother's Core Strategy, paragraph 13.28.

 In its response to the Regulation 14 draft Plan, SW stated that the sewer on Main Street extends 'past the caravan site and properties close to the junction of Tanhouse Lane and on Main Street' but offered no explanation as to why that is not shown on the map.
 It also stated that the foul water sewer was 'just 10 metres from the southern edge of the PM02 development boundary'.
-PM02 is the allocated site called Woodside and is also close to the junction of Tanhouse Lane and on Main Street.
-As the junction of Tanhouse Lane and Main Street is some 10 metres below the end of the sewer shown on the map there must also be a WPS/FPS at the bottom of the hill but that is not shown on the map either.
+PM02 is the considered site called Woodside which is close to the junction of Tanhouse Lane and Main Street is some 10 metres below the end of the sewer shown on the map there must also be a WPS/FPS at the bottom of the hill but that is not shown on the map either.